KathiSa/climateindoorsimulation/FileInput.md

 ## IDF files

 IDF files are the core of every EnergyPlus simulation.
 The simulation is primarily based on the information within this file.
 A IDF file is mandatory for a simulation.
-The file contains information about the global location, the room geometry, specific information about the building an the presence of people in the simulated room (in the following called "Occupancy").
+The file contains information about the global location, the room geometry, specific information about the building and the presence of people in the simulated room (in the following called "Occupancy").

 In the GUI you have two options to provide a suitable IDF file for the simulation.